+- Cash at bank;

+- R&D Rebate receivable;

-Cash at bank; Deposits and bonds; Loan from Directors; Convertible Notes; and Trade and other payables.
+- Deposits and bonds;

+- Loan from Directors;

+- Convertible Notes; and

+- Trade and other payables.

-d.
-General objectives, policies and processes
+D. General objectives, policies and processes

 The Board has overall responsibility for the determination of the Group's risk management objectives and policies and has the responsibility for designing and operating processes that ensure the effective implementation of the objectives and policies to the Group's finance function.
 The Board receives monthly reports through which it reviews the effectiveness of the processes put in place and the appropriateness of the objectives and policies it sets.